Need a Part? ET Can Print It

-ET can also make its clients’ products lighter, which provides even more benefits.
-If they come to the company with a design for a jig or fixture, “We have a lot of latticing capabilities in-house where we can lightweight their design,” Nowak says.
+ET can also make its clients’ products lighter, providing even more benefits.
+If they come to the company with a design for a jig or fixture, “We have a lot of latticing capabilities in-house where we can light-weight their design,” Nowak says.

 “Mechanically, everything moves better when the parts are lighter,” he continues, noting that this allows Engman-Taylor to print products more easily and reduce lead times.
 “When we get those fixtures to a customer faster at a lower cost, they’re saving exponentially.”